Rigidity around Poisson Submanifolds: Abstract

 \section{Abstract}

 We prove a rigidity theorem in Poisson geometry around compact Poisson submanifolds, using the Nash-Moser fast convergence method.
-In the case of one-point submanifolds (fixed points), this immediately implies a stronger version of Conn's linearization theorem \cite{Conn}, also proving that Conn's theorem is, indeed, just a manifestation of a rigidity phenomenon; similarly, in the case of arbitrary symplectic leaves, it gives a stronger version of the local normal form theorem \cite{CrMa}; another interesting case corresponds to spheres inside duals of compact semisimple Lie algebras, our result can be used to fully compute the resulting Poisson moduli space \cite{MarDef}.
+In the case of one-point submanifolds (fixed points), this implies a stronger version of Conn's linearization theorem \cite{Conn}, also proving that Conn's theorem is a manifestation of a rigidity phenomenon; similarly, in the case of arbitrary symplectic leaves, it gives a stronger version of the local normal form theorem \cite{CrMa}.
+We can also use the rigidity theorem to compute the Poisson moduli space of the sphere in the dual of a compact semisimple Lie algebra \cite{MarDef}.